-Enter your arts and cultural budget (income and expenses) for FY 2016, 2017 and 2018.
+Enter your arts and cultural budget (income and expenses) for FY 2017, 2018 and 2019.
 Depending on your fiscal year, these data may be historic or projected.

 If your organization's primary mission is arts and cultural, this will be your full budget.
 If your organization's primary mission is NOT arts and cultural, this will be your arts and cultural income and expenses ONLY.
+Tip: this should mirror/reflect your CDP report.

-FY 2016 FY 2017 FY 2018
+FY 2017 FY 2018 FY 2019

 Income

 Expenses

-Net